bamlab/react-native-project-config/packages/eslint-plugin/CONTRIBUTING.md

-# ESLint plugin for BAM

-This project is an ESLint plugin that gathers all the rules, plugins and parsers that should be used in any new BAM project.
-Here is the documentation on how to contribute to this plugin

-## How to improve?
+# Contribute

 If you find a useful rule that you feel every project at BAM should use, feel free to open a PR.

-Use the documentation on how to create a shareable configuration [here](https://eslint.org/docs/latest/developer-guide/shareable-configs).

-Here is a small summary:

-### Adding new rules
+## Creating new rules

-Adding new rules is quite simple:
+Creating new rules is quite simple:

 1. Create a new rule from the template: